 If a database or table name contains a double dollar sign ($$), you cannot create the synchronization task.

-Select Specify Objects.
-Then select the objects to be synchronized on the left and click > to add them to the list on the right.
+In the Select Synchronization Scope section, select the objects to be synchronized from the Source Object(s) list.
 You can select tables of one or more databases as the synchronization objects.

 The data transmission service allows you to import objects by using text.
 It also allows you to rename objects, set row filters, and remove a single object or all objects.